 Paris Wilson is a high school senior.
 She happily plays various musical instruments and loves traveling, listening to music, taking pictures, watching TV, reading until she falls asleep, eating chocolate, and laughing until her stomach hurts.
 She loves her fluffy white dog, Teddy, and is generally very cheerful and silly as long as you don’t remind her of her piles of homework.

 In The Viking Voice, she’d like to inform students and the community about what’s happening on the island.
-She’s excited to start her third year contributing to the school newspaper, this year as co-president and co-editor-in-chief with McCabe Webb.
+She’s excited to start her fourth year contributing to the school newspaper, this year as the sole editor-in-chief.

 Margot Van Gelder

 Senior Margot Van Gelder is returning to The Viking Voice this year as a reporter and possibly as a layout person.
 She is involved with Next Generation and is an acclaimed history geek.
 Theatre is one of her central interests.
 She is a member of Actors Theatre and has participated in a few school theatre productions.
 Her other passion is horses.
 She has been riding since she was nine and competes at the County Fair every summer with her horse Abbie.
 Other interests include reading, music, nature, running, and various craft projects.

 Van Gelder feels that she has improved as a writer over the summer and is eager to try writing some interesting stories to share.
 She hopes that this coming time with The Viking Voice will be educational, and she wants to inform and entertain readers with her articles.

 Meg Waage is currently a senior and has been a member of The Viking Voice since she her freshman year.
 Waage pursued the position of a photo editor over section editor as she has difficulty spelling simple words like